 Shannon Dick is a Research Associate with Stimson's Managing Across Boundaries Initiative, where she works on issues pertaining to U.S. security assistance and the international arms trade.
 Dick is a graduate of UC Berkeley and holds a B.A.

-William J. Durch is a Distinguished Fellow of Stimson's Future of Peace Operations program.
+William J. Durch is a Distinguished Fellow with the Stimson Center.
 Prior to joining Stimson in 1990, Durch served as a Foreign Affairs Officer with the U.S.

 President and CEO

 Brian Finlay is the President and CEO at Stimson.
 His areas of expertise include nonproliferation, transnational crime, counter-trafficking, supply chain security and private sector engagement.

 Gillian Gayner is a Research Assistant with the South Asia program at the Stimson Center.
 Her research interests include South Asian geopolitics, counterinsurgency and counterterrorism strategy, and confidence-building and nuclear risk-reduction measures on the Subcontinent.

 Aditi Gorur is the Director of the Protecting Civilians in Conflict program at Stimson.
 Her primary research focus is on preventing and responding to violence against civilians, particularly in the context of peacekeeping operations.